• About

 3. Play Account 10%

 While saving and reaching financial security is important, you cannot forget to have fun.
-To truly reach financial freedom, your spirit must also be happy.
+In order to truly reach financial freedom, your soul must also be happy.
 That’s why you set aside a limited budget for play.
 You should use this jar for things that bring you joy.

 There are no limits as to how you spend this money.
 Treat yourself to an extravagant meal, entertainment outlets, shopping, a weekend getaway, or anything else your heart desires.
 If you and your spouse are using the 6 Jars System, maintain separate play accounts.
 This way, you can each spend your play account as you please without feeling guilty.